-Attorney Matthew McDaniel successfully obtained a judgment recovering multiple real estate interests derived from assets accumulated by the ex-spouse's regional business over a fifteen-year period.
-Our Client had been married for less than five years.
+Attorney Matthew McDaniel successfully obtained a judgment recovering multiple real estate interests from an ex-spouse's regional business over a fifteen-year period.

 McDaniel Law LLC Successfully Defends Mother Attempting to Relocate Child Multiple Times

-Attorney Matthew McDaniel successfully defended our Client in a custody case where the Client's ex attempted to regain custody after our Client had attempted to relocate the child on multiple occasions.
-We won.
+Attorney Matthew McDaniel successfully defended a custody case where the ex attempted to modify custody after a Client repeatedly relocated the child on multiple occasions.
+The Client won.

 Criminal Charges Diverted for Client Accused of Felony Theft

-Our Client was indicted on a Felony Theft charge after being accused of stealing tens of thousands of dollars from another person.
-The police presented an extensive list of questionable financial transfers and alleged credit card purchases.
-After extensive case work and litigation, Attorney Matthew McDaniel successfully diverted the charge, resulting in no further prosecution.
+Our Client was charged with Felony Theft after being accused of stealing from another person.
+The State's case appeared to be rock solid.
+But, after extensive casework and litigation, Attorney Matthew McDaniel diverted the charge, resulting in no further prosecution.

-House Arrest Only for Client Accused of a Nationwide Drug Distribution Operation
+House Arrest for Client Accused of an Interstate Drug Distribution Ring

-The Indiana State Police accused our Client of operating an interstate drug distribution operation and labeled it as "one of the top ten biggest drug cases in the country."
-Attorney Matthew McDaniel hammered the prosecution for two long years before securing an amazing plea bargain that only consisted of a manageable period of house arrest for our Client.
+The Indiana State Police accused our Client of an interstate drug distribution operation and labeled it as "one of the top ten biggest drug cases in the country."
+Attorney Matthew McDaniel hammered the prosecution for two long years before securing a plea bargain resulting in a manageable period of house arrest.